 \subsection{Outline of the paper}

-In Section\til\ref{sec:critical graphs} we recall all the necessary graph theory background, with plenty of examples so as to give a friendly introduction to critical graphs.
-In Section\til\ref{sec:backalgebra} we recall some background notions in commutative algebra.
-In particular we do not define Betti numbers in the most general way, since Hochster's formula is enough for the purposes of this paper.
+In Section\til\ref{sec:critical graphs} we recall the necessary graph theory background, with various examples so as to give a friendly introduction to critical graphs.
+In Section\til\ref{sec:backalgebra} we recall some notions in commutative algebra, in particular Betti numbers and Hochster's formula.

 In Section\til\ref{sec:parabolic} we define the main objects that come into play: parabolic clusters and parabolic Betti numbers.
-The parabolic clusters are the critical graphs to which we apply the machinary of Balogh and Butterfiled\til\cite{BaBu}, and they are the graphs that do not appear as induced subgraph of $G$ exactly when some suitable parabolic Betti number $\beta_{i,j}(I_G)$ is zero.
+The parabolic clusters are the critical graphs to which we apply the machinery of Balogh and Butterfield\til\cite{BaBu}, and they are the graphs that do not appear as induced subgraphs of $G$ exactly when some suitable parabolic Betti number $\beta_{i,j}(I_G)$ is zero.

 In Section\til\ref{sec:d1templates} we prove some preliminary results concerning $(d,1)$-templates, that is, graphs that can be covered with $d$\til{cliques} and one independent set.
 In Section\til\ref{sec:main} we state and prove the two main theorems mentioned above.